UCSF-DataSci/datasci223-assignment1-jengithubb/README.md

 ### Part 1: Update this README.md
 Replace the "Part 1" section with:
-- A brief introduction about yourself (first name only)
-- What you're hoping to get out of this course
+- Hi, my name is Jennifer.
+- I’m hoping to get more comfortable using Python and learn more about PyTorch.
+I also want to gain a deeper understanding of advanced data science topics, especially things like large language models, and really understand how they work.
+Overall, I’d like to come out of this course with both the knowledge and the confidence to apply these concepts in real projects.
-- Topics you would like to see included
+- If possible, I would like to see topics included such as generative AI with images, large language models, natural language processing, deep learning with PyTorch, and reinforcement learning.
-- A musical recommendation and a link to something about it (song, album, artist)
+- I recently rediscovered this [song](https://www.youtube.com/watch?v=Xy9heqcKLAI&ab_channel=BTS-Topic)
+ in one of my old playlists

 ### Part 2: Complete the email_hasher.py Script
 The email_hasher.py script should: